blutui/dev.blutui.com/src/pages/docs/canvas/getting-started/expressions.md

 ## Other operators

-The following operators don’t fit into any of the other categories:
+The following operators don't fit into any of the other categories:

 - `|`: Applies a filter.
 - `..`: Creates a sequence based on the operand before and after the operator (this is syntactic sugar for the [range](/docs/canvas/functions/range) function):